opensupplyhub/open-supply-hub-api-examples/README.md

 # OS Hub API Documentation

-**Welcome to the OS Hub API developer resources.** This repository contains everything you need to integrate with the OS Hub API, including comprehensive documentation, code examples, and testing tools.
+**Welcome to the OS Hub API developer resources.** This repository contains everything you need to integrate with the OS Hub API, including comprehensive documentation, examples, and testing tools.

 ## 🚀 Quick Start